 Nikki, originally from Michigan, moved to Arizona to attend Glendale Community College.
-She is currently working towards her associate degree in science and plans to become a physical therapist or athletic trainer.
-Watching patients progress and push themselves to new limits puts a smile on her face.
+She is currently working towards her associate degree and plans to pursue a career in physical therapy or athletic training.

 Outside of work, Nikki loves snowboarding, biking, hiking and spending time with her husband.

 Sierra joined FTG with passion for helping people in need.
 She admires the complexity and intricacy of human body movement and loves helping our patients recover and excel during treatment.
 Assisting patients to transform their weaknesses into their strengths is Sierra’s favorite part of therapy.
 Sierra has a long history of competitive swimming and water safety instruction, which makes aquatic therapy one of her preferred forms of treatment.